phillbush/xnotify/README.md

 This line means: read notifications from stdin, display the notifications on the north east (`-G NE`) of the monitor 0 (`-m 0`), that is, on the upper right corner of the first monitor.
-The notifications should be placed -10 pixels to the left and +10 pixels down (thus creating a 10 pixel gap with the upper right corner).
+The notifications should be placed 10 pixels to the left and 10 pixels down (thus creating a 10 pixel gap with the upper right corner).
 Each notification stay alive for 15 seconds.

-To create a fifo for XNotify, you can place the following in your `~/.xinitrc`:
+To create a named pipe for XNotify, you can place the following in your `~/.xinitrc`:

 	rm -f /tmp/xnotify.fifo
 	mkfifo /tmp/xnotify.fifo